IssaNasralli/popVAT/Model training of popVAT/README.md

 ## 6. Notes

+- **Pretrained Weights:** A pretrained model corresponding to the best-performing configuration is already provided in this folder:
+  `best_weights_popVAE_full_Tunisia_GAG_1025_20_21.h5`.
+You can use it directly for inference or as a starting point for further fine-tuning by specifying it with the `--weights` argument in the training script.

 Random Seeds: Seeds are set for reproducibility (tf, numpy, random).

 Data Reduction Heuristic: Only a subset of the raster pixels is used to match the number of trainable parameters, ensuring stable learning and spatial generalization.